Kishorishere/RAG-Document-QnA-backend/README.md

 This is the fastest way to get started.
 You just need Docker installed on your computer.

-Create a new folder and add a file called `docker-compose.yml`:
+Create a new folder and add a file called `docker-compose.yml` and paste the below code:

 ```yaml
 services: